-Your kid just turned two-years-old and to celebrate, you get to buy them their own plane ticket.
+Your kid just turned 2 years old and to celebrate, you get to buy them their own plane ticket.
 Oh, goodie.
-The only problem ⏤ other than that you just paid $400 a 2-year-old to fly ⏤ is that the airplane seatbelt isn’t likely to fit properly.
+The only problem ⏤ other than that you just paid $400 a two-year-old to fly ⏤ is that the airplane seatbelt isn’t likely to fit properly.
 It’s designed for adults.
-Similar to the mifold portable booster seat for cars, the CARES aviation restraint system ensures that kids age 1 year to 44 lbs. (or 40-inches tall) are safely secured in their seat.
+Similar to the mifold portable booster seat for cars, the CARES aviation restraint system ensures that kids age one year to 44 lbs. (or 40-inches tall) are safely secured in their seat.
 It’s certified by the Federal Aviation Administration (FAA) as an alternative to a car seat and involves simply attaching a harness to the existing belt.
-Better still, it weighs 1 lb. and fits into its own 6-inch stuff sack.
+Better still, it weighs one pound and fits into its own six-inch stuff sack.
 Peace of mind has never been so convenient.

 Paperclip Diaper Bag

 Millions of people walk through airports every day.
 Do you really want to change your baby’s diaper on the floor next the gate agent?
 Paperclip is a handsome dude-friendly backpack diaper bag with an attached, fold-out changing station.
-Designed by a couple of dads and unveiled at last year’s ABC Expo, it comes in two styles with names that resemble a morning zoo crew, the Bear and the Willow.
+Designed by a couple of dads and unveiled at last year’s ABC Expo, the piece of travel gear comes in two styles with names that resemble a morning zoo crew, the Bear and the Willow.
 It also has an outside-accessible laptop compartment and can easily convert into a messenger bag.